maddran/NewsNet/readme.md

 `for FILE in data/pruned_urls/*; do python3 newsnet/parse_articles.py --url_file $FILE; done`

-**N.B.** parsing will take around 2 seconds per article. i.e. if you have
+**N.B.** parsing will take around 2 seconds per article.
+If you used the full source list from EMM you can expect to have around 100k article URLs to parse for each day in the analysis period; this corresponds to roughly 55.6h of computing required if each article URL was parsed sequentially.
+However, URL parsing is highly parallelizable and as such, the

 Once the articles have been parsed, we are left with a directory `parsed` with the following structure: